dsmbgu8/srcfinder/data/README.md

 - p05: 5th percentile of valid CMF enhancements in column
 - p95: 95th percentile of valid CMF enhancements in column

+### CMF Column Profile Quicklooks

+Path: `/localstore/ang/y[yy]/cmf/ch4/column_profiles/quicklooks`

-We also generate a quicklook image (`column_profiles/quicklooks`) for each CMF profile showing the pre-ortho RGB+CMF image (top panel); a plot of the column profile showing the (median,mad) of each of the 598 columns in the FPA (center panel); and a plot showing the percentage of valid CMF pixels used in each column for computing the summary statistics (bottom panel).
+We also generate a quicklook image for each CMF profile showing the pre-ortho RGB+CMF image (top panel); a plot of the column profile showing the (median,mad) of each of the 598 columns in the FPA (center panel); and a plot showing the percentage of valid CMF pixels used in each column for computing the summary statistics (bottom panel).

 <hr>